lisongxu/CSCE156-Lab-Java-Intro/readme.md

 We will now familiarize you with Eclipse by running an existing project's code.

 1. Expand the `src/main/java` directory.
-Under this we have a *package* named `unl.soc`.
+Under this, we have a *package* named `unl.soc`.
 Java classes are organized in a hierarchy of packages.
 Packages correspond to actual directories in your file system.

 2. Expand the package and you'll find several *classes*.
 All Java code must be contained in a class.
-This is in contrast to other languages that may allow global variables or allow functions to exist without an object or a class.
+This is in contrast to other languages that may allow global variables or functions to exist without an object or a class.

-3. Double click on the `StatisticsDemo` class to open it in the Eclipse editor.
+3. Double-click on the `StatisticsDemo` class to open it in the Eclipse editor.
 This class contains a main method, `public static void main(String args[])` In Java, classes are executable only if a main method is defined.
-Classes without a `main` method can be used by other classes, but they cannot be run by themselves as an entry point for the Java Virtual Machine (JVM).
+Classes without a `main` method can be used by other classes, but they cannot be run by themselves as an entry point for Java Virtual Machine (JVM).

 4. Click on the "play" button as highlighted.
-Note that please click "Proceed" in the "Errors in Workspace" window that will be fixed in the next step.
+Note that please click "Proceed" in the "Errors in Workspace" window which will be fixed in the next step.
 <p align="center">
 <img src="images/eclipseScreen-Xu.png" alt="Eclipse Screen" width="70%"/>
 </p>